 The associate degree curricula of the College have also been approved by the State Council of Higher Education for Virginia.
-The Nursing Program (in cooperation with Tidewater Community College) is accredited with warning by the Accreditation Commission for Education in Nursing and approved by the Virginia Board of Nursing.
-The Accreditation Commission for Education in Nursing (3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326; 866.747.9965) may be used as a resource for program information.
-The Practical Nursing certificate program and the Long-Term Care Assistant (LTCA) career studies certificate program are accredited by the Virginia Board of Nursing.
+The Associate of Applied Science Degree in Nursing Program, in cooperation with Tidewater Community College is approved by the Virginia Board of Nursing, 9960 Mayland Drive, Suite 300, Richmond, VA 23233; phone 804-367-4515.
+TCC's Beazley School of Nursing has been awarded Conditional Accreditation by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326; phone 404-975-5000.
+Please see TCC's Nursing Information Page for more detail...
+The Practical Nursing certificate program and the Long-Term Care Assistant (LTCA) career studies certificate program have full approval from the Virginia Board of Nursing.